The LTS philosophy, releases, updates and repositories explained

 Packages generally have a test suite included.
 The Ubuntu process for including a package in the main repository (MIR), for example, requires that the package has a non-trivial test suite.
 Tests are generally expected to be run at package build time, making the build fail if the tests fail.
 The package should also contain autopkgtests, with results published publicly in several locations (including the bug).
 These tests include unit, functional, and integration tests.
 We also run a further test called a reverse dependency, or rdep, test.
 This triggers tests of all packages that depend upon the package under test, with the proposed package installed.
 This is to ensure that a change to the package does not cause an issue with an already-published package.

 The Ubuntu release and archive processes aim to balance stability and security.
 The starting point is that packages will not receive new features, but will only receive security and bug fixes.
 We hope this blog has helped you to understand the philosophy and the structure of the Ubuntu archive.
-In the next blog in this series, we will build on this to cover managing updates of Ubuntu cloud instances.
+In the next blogs in this series, we will build on this to cover managing updates of Ubuntu cloud instances.
 Keep an eye out for new posts.